undeMalum/portfolio/content/posts/resource-center/index.md

 # My contribution
 ## Big picture
-My biggest contributions up to this moment are: oncoming changes and YouTube tabs.
-Of course, there are other changes I made.
-For instance, I updated deadlines for Internal Assessment.
-However, I want to focus on these two since they are the most important and interesting.
+Among all contributions, I want to focus on two major ones, that is, on Oncoming changes and YouTube tabs.
+Arguably, other tweaks I made are interesting as well (for instance updating Internal Assessment deadlines), but goes beyond a short account of my work.
+It would require a detailed report, while I just need to highlight the most significant parts.
+So let's proceed to them:

 ## Oncoming changes
-In chronological order, [oncoming changes tab](https://bprzybylski.github.io/IB-CS-GeS/general-information/oncoming-changes/) was first.
-The purpose of adding it was to summarize what is going to change with the introduction of a new syllabus.
-The reason is that my examination session (i.e. May 2024) will be the last one conducted with the old syllabus.
-Furthermore, compared to biology where refreshing is only about minor details, the new syllabus in Computer Science will be a game-changer, defining an entirely new trajectory for the whole course.
+In chronological order, [Oncoming changes tab](https://bprzybylski.github.io/IB-CS-GeS/general-information/oncoming-changes/) was first.
+Its purpose was to summarize what is going to change with the introduction of a new syllabus.
+This is because my examination session, May 2024, will be the last one conducted with the old syllabus.
+Furthermore, it gets even more important since, compared to biology where refreshing is only about minor details, the new syllabus in Computer Science will be a game-changer, defining an entirely new trajectory for the whole course.

-However, I want to avoid giving a deep dive into the new curriculum since it's not the appropriate place.
+However, I want to avoid giving a deep dive into the new curriculum as it's not the appropriate place.
 But if you're interested, feel welcome to visit the website and [check it out by yourself](https://bprzybylski.github.io/IB-CS-GeS/general-information/oncoming-changes/)!

-Anyway, something so drastic just must have been talked about in a place like that.
+In any case, something so great in magnitude just must have been talked about in a place like that.
 I felt responsible for spreading the news, especially because resources that would not even pinpoint the most significant aspects, but simply mention the fact itself are scarce or do not exist at all.

 That was the rationale behind my work which fruits you can view on the website.